-Below you can read highlights of how our transformational work over the last two fiscal years has benefited medical educators and students, rising health care leaders, partners in research and discovery, our faculty members, and, most importantly, patients and families across the globe.
+For more than two decades, Johns Hopkins Medicine International has had significant impact on health care in every corner of the world.
+Below, you can read highlights of how our transformational work has benefited medical educators and students, rising health care leaders, partners in research and discovery, our faculty members, and, most importantly, patients and families around the globe.

 Johns Hopkins Medicine International 1998–2018